mattly/lyonheart-us-metalsmith-archive/contents/articles/making-vim-open-the-thing-under-the-cursor/index.markdown

 paths -- and I want to forward these to the MacOS X program `open` which opens URLs in my browser and files with their designated program.

-My terminal emulator lets me click a URL while holding down a modifier key, this doesn't work in [MacVim][] and it works haphazardly in my preferred setup of terminal vim under tmux[^tmux].
-Besides, I use the tmux/vim combination to *avoid* using the mouse.
+My terminal emulator lets me click a URL while holding down a modifier key, this doesn't work in [MacVim][] and it works haphazardly in my preferred setup of terminal vim under tmux.[^tmux]  Besides, I use the tmux/vim combination to *avoid* using the mouse.

 Figuring this was a solved problem, I came across some rather [convoluted solutions][ugh], which scan the current line for a URL-like pattern.
 This doesn't work with relative file paths or with multiple locations on the same line of text.
 I want the chunk of characters between chunks of whitespace.